Jamie has an interest in makeup, especially if she can do it on a budget.

 By the end of the session when my makeup was done, I was looking at my face in the mirror and could see such a flawless look compared to my typical finger blending.
 I had been taught to use my fingers to blend my makeup my whole life, so compared to that, this made the colors on my face very even.

 Sometimes, I used to wind up with a mismatched neck and face, as the foundation that I bought may have been a little too dark for my skin.
 I was always so self-conscious of this.
 After seeing the sponge in use and not just sitting on a shelf, I left my appointment with the need to buy one as quickly as possible.

 There are so many on the market that it can be difficult to choose one.
 I was kind of shell shocked when I first looked on Amazon at the thousands of results that popped up.
 Where would I even start?

 I know that there is a very popular sponge, called the Beauty Blender, which is supposed to be the best of the best.
 It was one of the first ones to come out, and people claim to love it.

 On the other hand, there are sponges that cost $3, $4 and $5, and those are the ones that I have experience with.

-The best sponge that I have purchased so far has been from Amazon.
-I spent a long time looking for one that had the same shape as the one that my makeup girl had.
+The best sponge that I have purchased so far was from Amazon.
+I spent a long time looking for one that had the same shape as the one that my makeup artist had.
 My process was to search for a blender sponge, narrow it down by Prime, and lastly select that it had to be four stars or above.